 - Pavlov v.
 PBSO: Cohen Milstein represented the mother of a 28-year-old mentally disturbed man who was shot and killed by a Deputy Sheriff of the Palm Beach County Sheriff’s Office.
 Mr. Johnson was instrumental in litigating this case, which at that time, resulted in the largest settlement paid out by the Palm Beach County Sheriff's Office.

-- Negligent Security Matter: Mr. Johnson represented the mother of a 20-year-old man who was shot and killed in the parking lot of a West Palm Beach nightclub, which had been plagued with violent crimes over the years.
+- Negligent Security Matter: Cohen Milstein represented the mother of a 20-year-old man who was shot and killed in the parking lot of a West Palm Beach nightclub, which had been plagued with violent crimes over the years.
 The complaint alleged that the nightclub failed to provide adequate security that led to this tragic incident.
 On October 6, 2017, the parties entered into a confidential settlement.

 - Patient v.
 Confidential Defendant: On March 17, 2016, Cohen Milstein successfully negotiated a confidential settlement on behalf of their client who had suffered permanent bodily damage at the hands of a Florida Cardiologist.
-During discovery, Mr. Le Clainche and Mr. Johnson exposed the Defendant’s misconduct and medically negligent treatment when using a stent inappropriately.
+Mr. Johnson exposed the Defendant’s misconduct and medically negligent treatment when using a stent inappropriately.

-- Nursing Home Neglect Litigation: Mr. Johnson represented the spouse of an 85-year-old man who experienced a series of falls in a nursing home before finally fracturing his hip, which required hip replacement surgery.
-Mr. Johnson reached a confidential settlement in this case that alleged neglect on the part of the nursing home.
+- Nursing Home Neglect Litigation: Cohen Milstein represented the spouse of an 85-year-old man who experienced a series of falls in a nursing home before finally fracturing his hip, which required hip replacement surgery.
+Mr. Johnson was instrumental in reaching a confidential settlement in this case that alleged neglect on the part of the nursing home.

 Mr. Johnson was recently selected by National Trial Lawyers as a Top 100 Plaintiff Civil Trial Lawyer in the State of Florida.
 He has been named a “Rising Star” by Florida Super Lawyers and a “Legal Elite Up and Comer” by Florida Trend Magazine.